References and Borrowing

 1. When num was an immutable reference, v still had the R permission.
 Now that num is a mutable reference, v has lost all permissions while num is in use.

-2. When num was an immutable reference, the path *num only had the R permission.
+2. When num was an immutable reference, the place *num only had the R permission.
 Now that num is a mutable reference, *num has also gained the W permission.

 The first observation is what makes mutable references safe.
 Mutable references allow mutation but prevent aliasing.
-The borrowed path v becomes temporarily unusable, so effectively not an alias.
+The borrowed place v becomes temporarily unusable, so effectively not an alias.

 The second observation is what makes mutable references useful. v[2] can be mutated through *num.
 For example, *num += 1 mutates v[2].
 Note that *num has the W permission, but num does not. num refers to the mutable reference itself, e.g. num cannot be reassigned to a different mutable reference.